 Let’s explore how you can say goodbye to unnecessary meetings and hello to efficient communication.

 Every quarter, you should audit your calendar and ask yourself if you still need to have the scheduled meetings.

 Ask yourself whether this meeting will facilitate an important decision, debate, or discussion.
 If it will, keep the meeting on the schedule.

 You can eliminate it and instead summarize the points in an email, Slack workflow, or shared document if it won’t.
 If the meeting solely reports key metrics, you can utilize a workflow that notifies stakeholders that they have new information to review at their convenience.
 This prevents forcing your employees to break their stride to gather in the conference room.

 The 3d’s: Decisions, Debates, and Discussion

-- Kick-Offs, First-Time Meetings, and One on Ones: You’re launching a new initiative, you’re welcoming a new team member, or you’re checking in with your employees; these meetings need to happen in person because they build trust in a way that virtual team communications simply can’t
+You’re launching a new initiative, you’re welcoming a new team member, or you’re checking in with your employees; these meetings need to happen in person because they build trust in a way that virtual team communications simply can’t.

-- Sensitive or Challenging Topics: You need to host a seminar addressing a serious subject (sexual harassment in the workplace, diversity, equity, and inclusion, etc.), or you need to meet with an employee alone to discuss personal issues or performance feedback
+You need to host a seminar addressing a serious subject (sexual harassment in the workplace, diversity, equity, and inclusion, etc.), or you need to meet with an employee alone to discuss personal issues or performance feedback.

 When we say “cancel,” we really mean to host an asynchronous meeting.
-Type out all pertinent information and send it to the people who need to read it via chat, email, or shared document.
+Type out all pertinent information and send it to those who need to read it via chat, email, or shared document.
 Invite them to ask questions or talk to you if they need clarification on something.

 Some examples of meetings that you can conduct include: